Table of Contents

 - Glycosidic Bond: Links monosaccharides.

-- Formation: Dehydration between two carbon atoms of adjacent monosaccharides.
+- Formation: Dehydration reaction between two adjacent monosaccharides.

 - Nucleic Acids: